(808)-221-7353 - Free Phone Consultation

 It reminded me of a recent client that said he was having trouble cold calling clients.
 It was an important part of his sales job, but he just hated doing it.
 He was getting anxious just being at his desk and seeing the phone sitting there.
 He told me, with a bit of frustration in his voice, that he was really having trouble “getting past” the problem.

-That which holds us back from doing the things we want to do are sometimes called “blocks.”
+That which holds us back from doing the things we want to do are sometimes called “blocks” or we feel stuck or that we are somehow sabotaging ourselves.
 It always strikes me how literal the mind is when I hear people refer to these blocks in terms of “getting over it” or “getting past it.”
 Often times, clients will describe these blocks as they would describe a wall or a fence.

 One of the things we know as hypnotists is that the subconscious mind is not using these blocks to keep us from being successful, it’s doing a different and more important job: It’s trying to protect us from something that has hurt us in the past.